📌 Calea Vacaresti 189, sector 4, Bucharest

 – Mobile phone number of the candidate

-Step 5. – Applying for the document for recognition of international studies at the Romanian Ministry of Education
+Step 6. – Applying for the document for recognition of international studies at the Ministry of Education in Romania

 The candidates that pass the admission exam at Titu Maiorescu University must have their studies recognized by the Romanian Ministry of Education:

-For the admitted candidates, the Department of International Relations will apply for recognition of studies at the Romanian Ministry of Education, based on the documents provided by the candidates in the enrolment step 1.
+For the admitted candidates, the Department of International Relations will apply for recognition of studies at the Ministry of Education in Romania, based on the documents provided by the candidates in the registration process step 1.

 Within 3 days after receiving the admission exam results, the candidates must pay the fee for preparing and submitting the file to the Ministry.